 When asked, “On average, how much does an OTR driver make annually?”

 On the question of pay, the drivers were right.
 The majority of people surveyed indicated that they thought the average OTR driver makes 60K and up.
 Trucking can be a very lucrative career, but a lot of that depends on the requirements of each specific position.
+Different companies will have different pay structures, and often how much a driver earns is dependent on how much they are able to drive in a day.
 On average, OTR drivers make around $59,000 per year.

 Education